 While you don’t have to be experienced in travel or tourism to start a hostel business, you do want to make sure you’re organized if you decide to go this route.

-Again, you will also want to make sure you are complying with all local zoning regulations (you can check out our video below for more information on zoning regulations).
+Again, you will also want to make sure you are complying with all local zoning regulations.

 39. Raise bees